Frequency-Competitive Query Strategies to Maintain Low Congestion Potential Among Moving Entities: Discussion

 \subsection{Motivating applications revisited}

 We return briefly to the motivating applications mentioned in the introduction.
+For the collision avoidance application, recall that by maintaining uncertainty degree at most $x$, we maintain (using optimal query frequency) for each robot (entity) $e_i$ a certificate identifying the, at most $x-1$, other robots that could potentially collide with $e_i$ (those warranting more careful local monitoring).
+As described in the next sub-section, it is straightforward to make our results even more directly useful, in this and other applications, by strengthening the notion of encroachment to hold when the encroachment threshold is any positive constant.
-For the channel assignment application, observe that when our scheme queries a transmission source $e_i$ (with associated transmission range), it schedules the next query of $e_i$ knowing the set $E$ of entities, other than $e_i$ itself, whose transmission ranges may potentially conflict with that of $e_i$ from now until that query.
-Thus, choosing a transmission channel for $e_i$ that differs from the transmission channels assigned to entities in $E$ avoids transmission interference.
-This requires at most $|E|+1$ channels, which if the scheme maintains uncertainty degree at most $x$, is at most $x$.
-Note that channel assignments are updated \emph{locally}, i.e., only the assignment of the just-queried entity changes.
-Our scheme guarantees uncertainty degree $(1+ \beta) x$ using a query frequency that is (up to a constant factor) optimally competitive with that required of any scheme to maintain uncertainty ply (which bounds from below the number of transmission channels used required to avoid potential transmission interference) at most $x$.

-Our assumption of disjoint entities (i.e. transmission ranges) is easily relaxed to permit intersections up to some constant fraction of the transmission area, changing all of our competitive bounds by at most a constant.
+For the channel assignment application, observe that when our scheme queries a transmission source $e_i$ (with associated broadcast range), it schedules the next query of $e_i$ knowing the set $E$ of entities, other than $e_i$ itself, whose broadcast ranges may potentially conflict with that of $e_i$ from now until that query.
+If $e_i$ is assigned a broadcast channel that differs from the broadcast channels assigned to entities in $E$, this requires at most $|E|+1$ channels, which if the scheme maintains uncertainty degree at most $x$, is at most $x$.
+(Note that channel assignments are updated \emph{locally}, i.e., only the assignment of the just-queried entity changes.)
+Our scheme guarantees uncertainty degree $x\!+\!\Delta$ using a query frequency that is (up to a constant factor) optimally competitive with that required of any scheme to maintain uncertainty ply (which bounds from above the number of broadcast channels used to avoid potential broadcast interference) at most $x$.
+As we describe in the next subsection, our assumption of disjoint entities (i.e. broadcast ranges) is easily relaxed to permit intersections as long as the broadcast centres remain separated by at least some fixed positive distance.

-For the collision avoidance application recall that by maintaining uncertainty degree at most $x$, we maintain (using optimal query frequency) for each entity $e_i$ a certificate identifying the, at most $x-1$, other entities that could potentially collide with $e_i$ (those warranting more careful local monitoring).
-Here too it is straightforward to make our results even more directly applicable by strengthening the notion of encroachment to hold when uncertainty regions have a separation less than some specified threshold.